Catamenial epilepsy: Progesterone

-In general, progesterone administration is anticonvulsant, supported by experiments in laboratory animals, where injection of progesterone leads to an increase in seizure threshold, or delay to the onset of seizures induced by convulsants.
+In general, progesterone administration is anticonvulsant, as supported by experiments in laboratory animals, where injection of progesterone leads to an increase in seizure threshold, or delay to the onset of seizures induced by convulsants.

-Similar to estrogen, progesterone receptors bind several molecules other than only progesterone.
+Similarly to estrogen receptors, progesterone receptors bind several molecules other than progesterone.
 Progestogens are group of natural non-synthetic hormones, including progesterone, which binds to progesterone receptors.
 Other than progesterone, progestogens have several neuroactive metabolites, most notably allopregnanolone.
 Progesterone has been shown to lower the number of estrogen receptors, and thus act as an antagonist to estrogen actions.
 In trials, both progesterone and allopregnanolone administration have shown a neuroprotective effect on hippocampal neurons in seizure models induced by kainic acid.

 Classification

 The proper classification for catamenial epilepsy has been debatable for several decades.
 Researchers have defined catamenial epilepsy from the broadest definition of a "greater than" approach indicating an increase in seizure frequency or severity during any specific phase of the menstrual cycle, to a "sixfold increase" in average daily seizure frequency during specific times in the cycle.
-In recent years, Herzog's 1997 proposal of an admittedly arbitrary "twofold" increase has generally been accepted: Perimenstrual (C1), Periovulatory (C2), and Luteal (C3).
+In recent years, Herzog's 1997 proposal of a twofold increase has generally been accepted: Perimenstrual (C1), Periovulatory (C2), and Luteal (C3).
 These three classifications are based upon serum estradiol:progesterone ratio, and a 24- to 34-day menstrual cycle in which menses begins on day 1, and ovulation occurs 14 days prior to menstruation.
-By this measure, approximately one third of women with epilepsy would be classified under the designation of catamenial epilepsy.
+By this measure, approximately one-third of women with epilepsy would be classified under the designation of catamenial epilepsy.

-Perimenstrual "C1"
+Perimenstrual, C1

-Perimenstrual classification (in normal cycles, days -3 to 3 of menstruation) is associated with a twofold or greater increase in average daily seizure occurrence during the menstrual phase (M) compared to the follicular (F) and luteal (L) phases.
+Perimenstrual classification (in normal cycles, days –3 to 3 of menstruation) is associated with a twofold or greater increase in average daily seizure occurrence during the menstrual phase (M) compared to the follicular (F) and luteal (L) phases.
 The menstrual phase is characterized by drastic decreases in progesterone and estrogen levels.
 The estradiol:progesterone ratio is highest during the days before menstruation (C1) and ovulation (C2).
 Perimenstrual seizure exacerbation has been recognized as the withdrawal of the protective effects of progesterone.
 In a 2009 study, it was found that patients with C1 pattern of catamenial epilepsy had overall lower progesterone levels than healthy controls during the M phase.

-Periovulatory "C2"
+Periovulatory, C2

-Periovulatory classification (in normal cycles, days 10 to -13) is associated with a twofold or greater increase in average daily seizure occurrence during the O phase compared to the F and L phases.
+Periovulatory classification (in normal cycles, days 10 to –13) is associated with a twofold or greater increase in average daily seizure occurrence during the O phase compared to the F and L phases.
 The ovulatory phase is characterized by a surge of estrogen before ovulation, while an associated progesterone surge does not occur until ovulation actually occurs.
 This estrogen effect, without a corresponding progesterone surge of protection, intensifies seizure events.